Deniscostello/WTC_Extras/README.md

-This repository contains the presentation and report, as well as links to the other repositories and the youtube video.
+This repository contains the presentation and report, as well as links to the other repositories.